bilalakil/bilalakil.me/content/beginners-guide-to-cloudformation-and-aws-cli-part-1.md

 Now even if you return to this template half a year after having last touched it, you'll still know how you went about using it.
 Keep this up to date and you'll have a self-contained, instructional, maintainable CloudFormation template – now you're in business!

-In part 2 (which is coming soon), we'll stop working with an empty template and actually bring some infrastructure up.
-Looking forward to seeing you there.
-Also, feel free to email me at [mail@bilalakil.me](maito:mail@bilalakil.me) if you have any questions or comments at all.
+Feel free to email me at [mail@bilalakil.me](maito:mail@bilalakil.me) if you have any questions or comments.